Sharky999/Axon-Bodycam/README.md

 ### Recording not merging properly
 - Ensure OBS Replay Buffer is enabled
 - Check that your output folder exists and is writable
-- Make sure OBS is recording to a compatible format
+- Make sure OBS is recording to a compatible format (MP4 with AAC audio)

 ### Overlay not appearing over game
 - The overlay uses "screen-saver" level always-on-top